a boy in the tulip fields in the Netherlands

 There are two locations along the Noordoostpolder route where you can take pictures inside the fields, The Tulip Experience Field and The Tulip Picking Garden.

-• The Tulip Experience Field: This tulip field in Creil is the place to get picturesque photos of you walking in the tulip fields along the Noordoostpolder route.
+• The Tulip Experience Show Field: This tulip field in Creil is the place to get picturesque photos of you walking in the tulip fields along the Noordoostpolder route.
 You can also enjoy a cup of coffee and stretch your legs.
 It’s free to enter and is open from 10:00 am to 4:00 pm every day during the Noordoostpolder Tulip Festival.

 • Tulip Picking Garden: De Tulpenpluktuin in Marknesse is not officially a part of the Tulip Festival but is located in a great spot for you to easily visit while you are in the area enjoying the tulips.
 Enjoy a cup of coffee and pick a beautiful bouquet of tulips!
 It is €2.50 to enter the picking gardens and €10 for a bucket of up to 30 tulips.